isaackehle/ansible-nvm/README.md

     - processes       # Handle configuration of the process(es) on reboot

   do_gui:             # When set to true, node will be allowed to open ports as non-root
+  target_user:        # Username of the user for which to install

   nvm:
     type:   "node"    # `node`, `iojs`, etc